iiis-ai/TemplateMath/README.md

 ## Citation

-If you utilize the TemplateGSM dataset in your research or application, please consider citing it:
+If you utilize TemplateMath or the TemplateGSM dataset in your research or application, please consider citing it:

 ```bibtex
 @misc{templatemath2024,